Kanikacoder13/Summer-Training-2026/Day-16.md

 By the end of today's session, I was able to:

+- Understand the concept of L1 Regularization.
-- Understand the working principle of Logistic Regression.
+- Explain the working principle of Lasso Regression.
-- Differentiate between Binary and Multiclass Classification.
+- Perform feature selection using Lasso Regression.
-- Train Logistic Regression models using Scikit-learn.
+- Train and evaluate Lasso Regression models.
-- Evaluate classification models using Accuracy, Precision, Recall, F1-Score, and Confusion Matrix.
+- Compare Ridge Regression and Lasso Regression.
-- Understand the concepts of One-vs-Rest and Multinomial Classification.
+- Understand the advantages and suitable applications of different regularization techniques.
-- Analyze the impact of feature selection on model performance.
-- Understand how decision thresholds influence classification outcomes.
-- Compare different classification approaches for Machine Learning applications.

 ---

 ## Conclusion

-Today's session provided practical knowledge of Logistic Regression for both Binary and Multiclass Classification using the Titanic dataset.
-Through model training, evaluation, comparison, and hands-on exercises, I learned how to develop classification models, interpret evaluation metrics, improve prediction performance through feature selection, and analyze the effect of decision thresholds.
-These concepts form an essential foundation for solving real-world classification problems in Machine Learning.
+Today's session focused on Lasso Regression and its ability to improve Machine Learning models through feature selection and regularization.
+By comparing Ridge Regression and Lasso Regression, I gained a better understanding of selecting appropriate regularization techniques based on dataset characteristics and model requirements.
+This session strengthened my knowledge of building efficient and well-generalized regression models.